The Chapel Hill Arts & Crafts Show was organized 43 years ago by the United Methodist Women of Chapel Hill UMC in Sodus, MI.

 In 2000, we developed the Chapel Hill Arts & Crafts Show web site.
 Exhibitors, potential exhibitors and shoppers can access this site to find out more about our show.
 They can get applications and information, find exhibitor listings and how to contact them, search for crafts by category or word, and contact us.
 In 2001, Exhibitor e-mail and web site address links were added for those who want to subscribe to this service.
 We launched this new web site in 2015.

-Local contributions include: Lighthouse Ministry of Benton Harbor, Safe Shelter, Camping Programs, Salvation Army, Berrien County Cancer Service, plus others.
-National and Worldwide Missions include: Missionaries in several countries and the USA, Personal Energy Transportation Program, Society of St. Andrew, Mercy Ships-New Steps, Haiti Orphanage, John Wesley Hospital Boat, New Life Center, McCurdy Ministries, plus more.
+Local contributions include: Berrien County Cancer Service, Safe Shelter, Salvation Army, plus others.
+National and Worldwide Missions include: Missionaries in several countries and the USA, Personal Energy Transportation Program, Society of St. Andrew, UMCOR Disaster, John Wesley Hospital Boat, New Life Center, McCurdy Ministries, plus more.
+See the “Mission Projects” tab for the full listing.

-Craft Show Committee: Barb Johns, Administrative Chairperson; Deb Cuthbert, Margie Krieger & Lori Bennett, Exhibitor Co Chairpersons; Ken Krieger, Logistics Chairperson; Lenora Cuthbert, Exhibitor Advisor; Linda Bennett, Publicity; Isla Case, Secretary/Treasurer; Deb Harris & Virginia Skibbe, Bake Sale.
+Craft Show Committee: Barb Johns, Administrative Chairperson; Margie Krieger, Director; Deb Cuthbert & Margie Krieger, Exhibitor Co Chairpersons; Ken Krieger, Logistics Chairperson; Isla Case, Secretary/Treasurer; Marcia Allen, Volunteer Coordinator; Deb Harris, Bake Sale.